laraspace/laraspace/readme.md

 4. Open `database/seeds/UsersTableSeeder.php` and change the admin's email & password to your preference.
 5. `php artisan migrate --seed` run this command to migrate & seed the database. ( Make sure that you're inside the app's root directory )
 6. Install NPM globally if you haven't installed that already , for more information please refer this [Link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-7. After installing NPM globally , run `npm install` inside your webroot , it will download all the required dependencies.`
+7. After installing NPM globally , run `npm install` inside your webroot , it will download all the required dependencies.
+8. Run `npm run dev` for compiling sass and js files.
-8. Laraspace makes use of `Laravel Mix` for compiling sass files and js files (webpack).
+9. Laraspace makes use of `Laravel Mix` for compiling sass files and js files (webpack).
 10. You are ready to launch!

 ## Features